khrystynaO/blueprints/NCD Environmental Air Quality Sensor/README.md

 - Batteries (if applicable)
 - Mounting accessories

-Verify that you have all necessary parts.
+Ensure you have all necessary components.
 For detailed instructions on unpacking and initial setup, refer to the [drawing tab](https://store.ncd.io/product/industrial-iot-long-range-wireless-environmental-temperature-humidity-pressure-air-quality-sensor/#drawing) on the product page.

 ### 2. Configuring the NCD Enterprise IIoT Gateway